Skip to content

 DataMapper is optimized for performance:

-• 3.7x faster than Symfony Serializer for DTO mapping
+• 3.7x faster than Symfony Serializer for Dto mapping

 • Zero reflection overhead for template-based mapping